How to apply for adaptations to your home, grants and financial help

 The occupational therapist makes a referral to Accessible Homes and the process then depends on whether the works cost more than £1,000 or not.

-They will then undertake a financial assessment and will advise you whether you are likely to have a contribution to pay towards the adaptations.
+They'll do a financial assessment and will let you know if you're likely to have a contribution to pay towards the adaptations.

 If you wish to proceed you will, in due course, be invited to make a formal grant application.